Completeness for Prime-Dimensional Phase-Affine Circuits: Introduction

-Higher-dimensional systems can offer both conceptual and quantitative advantages in fault-tolerant and near-term architectures, including improved magic state distillation protocols and potential circuit-size reductions \cite{campbell_magic_2012,wang_qudits_2020,chiari_ab_2025}.
-Prime-dimensional qudits are especially convenient, since arithmetic over \(\F_d\) provides a uniform language for reversible classical control, Pauli operators, and the discrete phases that arise in fragments of the Clifford hierarchy.
-These motivations have led to explicit synthesis and compilation approaches for multiqudit exact circuits in prime dimensions \cite{heyfron_quantum_2019}.
-What has been missing is a compact, complete, and fully diagrammatic equational theory that matches the algebra exploited by phase-polynomial compilation, in the same way that the CNOT-dihedral theory does for qubits \cite{amy_cnot_dihedral_2018, blake_simpler_presentations_2026}, and which complements existing complete calculi for stabiliser and Clifford fragments in odd prime dimensions \cite{wang_qutrit_2018,booth_complete_2022,poor_zx_travaganza_2023,li_multiqutrit_clifford_2025}.
+Higher-dimensional systems appear in fault-tolerant and near-term architectures, including prime-dimensional magic-state distillation \cite{campbell_magic_2012}; see \cite{wang_qudits_2020} for a broader survey of qudit computation.
+For a prime \(d\), arithmetic over \(\F_d\) gives a common language for basis labels, value controls, Pauli operators, and finite phase exponents.
+Explicit multiqudit synthesis already exploits this structure in prime dimensions \cite{heyfron_quantum_2019}.
+What is missing is a compact complete equational theory that matches this finite-field phase-polynomial algebra at the circuit level, in the same way that CNOT-dihedral presentations do for qubits.